Integral foliated simplicial volume and $S^1$-actions: Introduction

 \subsection{Applications}

-Apart from having a new proof for vanishing of all $L^2$-Betti numbers of aspherical manifolds with non-trivial smooth $S^1$-action, Theorem~\ref{thm:mainthm} yields applications to gradient invariants: We have a new approximation result for simplicial volume and hence vanishing results for the Betti number gradient, the torsion homology gradient and the rank gradient of (fundamental groups of) aspherical manifolds with non-trivial smooth $S^1$-action.
+Apart from having a new proof for vanishing of all $L^2$-Betti numbers of aspherical manifolds with non-trivial smooth $S^1$-action, Theorem~\ref{thm:mainthm} yields applications to gradient invariants: We have a new approximation result for simplicial volume and hence vanishing results for the Betti number gradient, the torsion homology gradient, the rank gradient and the cost of (fundamental groups of) aspherical manifolds with non-trivial smooth $S^1$-action.

 We first recall some definitions: The \emph{stable integral simplicial volume} of an oriented closed connected manifold~$M$ with fundamental group~$\Gamma$ is given by

 where~$F(\Gamma)$ is the set of all finite index subgroups of~$\pi_1(M)$.
 A \emph{residual chain} in a finitely generated group~$\Gamma$ is a descending sequence~$\Gamma = \Gamma_0 > \Gamma_1> \dots$ of normal finite index subgroups whose intersection is trivial.